 Potato Products and Sizes

 Plantlets are small plants from tissue culture.
-They are delivered in polypropylene tubes or bags, rooted in agar gel.
-There is a six week lead time, which how long it takes to establish the cultures and grow them to fill out the tubes.
+They are delivered in plastic tubes or bags, rooted in agar gel.
+There is an eight week lead time, rounded out to the next Monday for shipping, which how long it takes to establish the cultures and grow them to fill out the tubes.
+Eight weeks is the normal expectation, but cultures sometimes take longer to establish, and sometimes I have plantlets already in progress that can be shipped sooner.
+Every variety behaves a little bit differently in culture, so popular varieties are usually more predictable than obscure varieties.
 I can produce and ship plantlets at any time of year, although they are vulnerable to freezing like any live plant.
-Plantlets are shipped separately from other items you order and must be shipped in a rigid package, which is part of the expense.
+The freezing risk with priority mail is low as long as you get the package as soon as it is delivered.
+Plantlets are shipped separately from other items you order (and usually separate from one another as well) and must be shipped in a rigid package, which is part of the expense.

 The major advantage of plantlets is that they are established in the lab from a disease free source and are therefore as clean a product as I can produce.
 They also allow me to continuously offer varieties even when I am not growing them in the field.
 Disadvantages include the expense and the fact that it takes extra work and care on your part to transplant them to pots and get them established before planting them out.
-Beginning in 2021, I only offer potato varieties as plantlets because I consider the risk of transmitting diseases on tubers to be unacceptably high.
+If you have a choice between plantlets and tubers and you plan to grow and save your own seed tubers for many years, I recommend starting from plantlets.

 True potato seeds were collected from the parent variety.
 They may be self-pollinated, cross-pollinated, or a mix of both.
 Potato seeds never grow true.
 Each seedling is unique, although each will have many traits in common with the parent.
 With most varieties, there is a picture in the product gallery that shows an example of tubers grown from the seeds.